AdobeDocs/commerce-webapi/src/pages/rest/tutorials/image/list.md

 ---
-title: Getting a list of product images
+title: Step 1.
+Getting a list of product images
 contributor_name: Goivvy LLC
 contributor_link: https://www.goivvy.com/
 description: We will learn how to get a list of all product images.
 ---

-# Getting a list of product images
+# Step 1.
+Getting a list of product images

-We will get all image information for product with SKU `MJ03`.
+In this step, we will get all image information for the product with SKU `MJ03`.

 **Endpoint:**